 - If you are a current Carleton student, contact us for the procedure to transfer into the program.
 Internal transfer students often complete a Combined Honours in their current subject and Humanities.

 For information on transfers into or out of the Bachelor of Journalism and Humanities, please see the Internal Transfers section of the degree page.

 When will you Know if you are Accepted?

-Carleton begins sending offers of admissions to the highest ranked applicants in January.
+Carleton begins sending offers of admission to the highest-ranked applicants in January.
 But it continues to send out acceptances on a rolling basis.
-You will receive notification as soon as a decision is made.
+You will receive a notification as soon as a decision is made.

 Note that students who are required to submit an entrance portfolio cannot be admitted until the portfolio is received and evaluated.
 See above, under Portfolio.

 If you have applied to more than one Program at Carleton…